 Remember that getting help for yourself can also help your loved one as well as other friends and family.

 Keeping a Balance with Visitors

 You may have many more people calling you or coming by to visit than ever before.
 Many caregivers say they feel very blessed when people show they care.
-But even though you probably are very thankful for their love and support, there may be times when you need some space.
+But even though you might be very thankful for their love and support, there may be times when you need some space.